 The Board of directors and sub-committees of the Board provide an oversight function of the company's risk management activities.
 Their accountabilities, membership and related information are described in the following commentary.

 b) Management committees

-The Managing Director utilises the company executive committee and key management committees to manage the components of risk.

-Annual Report and Financial Statements for the year ended 31 December 2020 c) First line of defence - business unit management
+The Managing Director utilises the company executive committee and key management committees to manage the components of risk, c) First line of defence - business unit management